dtcenter/METplotpy/docs/Users_Guide/bar.rst

 where data is being stored or transmitted.
 Two configuration files are required.
-The first is a default configuration file, **bar_defaults.yaml**, which is found in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
-All default configuration files are located in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
-Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot.
-$METPLOTPY_SOURCE is the user-specified directory where the METplotpy source code has been saved.  **Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot**.
+The first is a default configuration file, **bar_defaults.yaml**, which is found in the *$METPLOTPY_BASE/metplotpy/plots/config* directory.
+All default configuration files are located in the *$METPLOTPY_BASE/metplotpy/plots/config* directory.  *$METPLOTPY_BASE* is base directory where the METplotpy source code has been saved.  **Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot**.

 The second required configuration file is a user-supplied “custom” configuration file.
 This  file is used to customize/override the default